There is a growing need for online learning. Blended learning and online courses are becoming a norm for both campus and professional education.

 Module 4.
 Reflection and Course Modifications

 As you teach your course, you may find things that you absolutely must change immediately and other things that you can change in the next course run.
 Implementing those changes and communicating them impacts how learners experience the course.
-You will draft a list of course modifications and describe how and when to implement them.
+As an optional assignment for those currently teaching, you will draft a list of course modifications and describe how and when to implement them.

 Upon completion of all learning activities, we ask you to reflect on what you've learned in the course and how you'll apply it in the future, relating it to the Five Stages model of e-moderation.